 Equitable Relief Under Section 1837(h)

-Equitable Relief is the discretionary procedure by which CMS, acting through SSA, can waive the LEP and grant retroactive Part B enrollment when the beneficiary's failure to enroll on time was caused by misrepresentation, error, or inaction by a federal employee or authorized agent.
-The authority is Section 1837(h) of the Social Security Act, with operational instructions in POMS HI 00805.270.
-Common scenarios where Equitable Relief is approved: an SSA worker told the beneficiary at age 64 that he could "wait to enroll in Medicare until he stopped working" without explaining the small-employer rule; an SSA worker mailed an incorrect enrollment denial; CMS failed to process a timely enrollment request; the beneficiary received written confirmation of enrollment that did not actually take effect.
+Equitable Relief is the procedure by which SSA or CMS can waive the LEP and grant retroactive Part B enrollment when the beneficiary's enrollment or nonenrollment was unintentional, inadvertent, or erroneous because of the misrepresentation, error, or inaction of a federal employee, or of anyone authorized to act for the federal government.
+The authority is 42 CFR 407.32, and SSA's operating rules are in POMS HI 00805.170, which cites Section 1837(h) of the Social Security Act and 42 CFR 406.26 and 407.32.U.S.
+Social Security Administration. (n.d.).
+SSA POMS HI 00805.170 — Conditions for Providing Equitable Relief. secure.ssa.gov.
+Retrieved Jul 11, 2026, from https://secure.ssa.gov/poms.nsf/lnx/0600805170 Common scenarios where Equitable Relief is approved: an SSA worker told the beneficiary at age 64 that he could "wait to enroll in Medicare until he stopped working" without explaining the small-employer rule; an SSA worker mailed an incorrect enrollment denial; CMS failed to process a timely enrollment request; the beneficiary received written confirmation of enrollment that did not actually take effect.

-The Equitable Relief process is initiated by the beneficiary or their representative through a written request to the local SSA office or by phone at 1-800-772-1213.
+In practice the process starts with a written request from the beneficiary or their representative to the local SSA office, or by phone at 1-800-772-1213.
+No request is technically required in a case where the government clearly erred, and there is no time limit on granting relief, so a delay from years ago is still worth raising.
 The request should describe the specific error or misinformation, include supporting documents (SSA notices, contemporaneous notes, witness statements), and request specific relief (retroactive enrollment, LEP waiver, or both).
-The local SSA office processes the request with regional office concurrence, applying POMS HI 00805.270 criteria.
-Approved relief can include retroactive enrollment to the date the beneficiary should have been enrolled, prospective enrollment without LEP, refund of LEP amounts already paid, and other corrective action.
+Approved relief can include retroactive enrollment to the date the beneficiary should have been enrolled, prospective enrollment without LEP, an adjustment of premium liability, and refund of LEP amounts already paid.
+Equitable Relief never applies to premium-free Part A.U.S.
+Social Security Administration. (n.d.).
+SSA POMS HI 00805.170 — Conditions for Providing Equitable Relief. secure.ssa.gov.
+Retrieved Jul 11, 2026, from https://secure.ssa.gov/poms.nsf/lnx/0600805170

 Equitable Relief is not available for delays caused solely by private parties (employer benefits administrators, insurance brokers, financial advisors) unless those parties were acting as authorized agents of a federal agency, which is rare.
 Beneficiaries who relied on private advice have limited federal recourse, though they may have state-law claims against the advisor.
 The Section 1839(b)(3) Buy-In exemption pathway often provides more reliable relief than Equitable Relief for low-income Georgia beneficiaries, and the two pathways are not mutually exclusive.